Shad0wSeven/genAI/README.md

 </div>

-## Figure out genetic anomalies easily and quickly from DNA sets.
+### Figure out genetic anomalies easily and quickly from DNA sets.

+- Quickly submit and accept data from different people freely and easily
+- Accepts Fastas
+- <10 Minute Computation time
+- Accurate
+- Built with Flask lightweight and fast